BonsDevelopment/EZLib-Documentation/Features/ProtectedForms.md

 *Assuming you have created an application already with EZLib referenced.*

-You will reference it onto your forms that you would like to be "protected".
+You will inherit it onto your forms that you would like to be "protected".
 You will change the inheritance of `Form` to `ProtectedForms`.

 ![ProtectedForms](https://i.imgur.com/wpSZ6N8.png)